Kiss and White Lily for My Dearest Girl

-Kiss and White Lily for My Dearest Girl (あの娘にキスと白百合を, Ano Ko ni Kiss to Shirayuri o), is a Japanese manga written and illustrated by Canno which was first serialized in Media Factory's seinen manga magazine Monthly Comic Alive on November 27, 2013, and has been compiled into ten tankōbon volumes.
+Kiss and White Lily for My Dearest Girl (あの娘にキスと白百合を, Ano Ko ni Kisu to Shirayuri o), is a Japanese manga written and illustrated by Canno which was first serialized in Media Factory's seinen manga magazine Monthly Comic Alive on November 27, 2013, and has been compiled into ten tankōbon volumes.

 Synopsis

 In middle school, Ayaka Shiramine was the perfect student: hard-working, with excellent grades and a great personality to match.
 As Ayaka enters high school she expects to still be on top, but one thing she didn't account for is her new classmate, the lazy yet genuine genius Yurine Kurosawa.
-While Ayaka despises Yurine from the start, but Yurine doesn't seem to share her animosity.
+While Ayaka despises Yurine from the start, Yurine doesn't seem to share her animosity.
 Slowly their relationship evolves into something more than just academic rivals.

 Media

 Manga

 Kiss and White Lily for My Dearest Girl has been serialized by Media Factory's seinen manga magazine Monthly Comic Alive since November 27, 2013.
 The series has been compiled into ten tankōbon volumes.
 The manga is licensed in North America by Yen Press.